kadir-ince/Search-Github-User/README.md

 ## What Features Will Be Added To The App
 - [x] Add "Your right to search is over" (because limited API)
 - [ ] Fix UI for the "not found" usernames
+- [ ] Fix Mobile UI (Responsive UI)
+- [ ] Move to Vue.js
+- [ ] Create Loading view for delay of the profile status
 - [ ] List his/her Repos highest to lowest
-- [ ] Fix Mobile UI (Responsive UI)